txlog/.github/profile/SECURITY.md

   excessive load and potentially disrupt the project.
 * This security policy may be revised over time as needed.

-**Thank you for your help in keeping the Package Transaction Log project secure!**
+**Thank you for your help in keeping the Transaction Log project secure!**